 Ministering is the art of showing kindness.
 It is the embodiment of a gentle disposition, a caring heart, and the way in which we demonstrate and experience charity, the pure love of Christ.
 The gospel of Christ, in its purest form, is all about relieving suffering and want, fulfilling needs, and doing the good that is needed most by that person.
 When we can learn to do that in our personal relationships then perhaps we will more clearly understand how to do it to our neighbors.

 In the meantime, if you have any cookies you feel a need to deliver to assuage your soul for any reason, my doorstep is always willing to accept deliveries.

 Part 2 of this series can be found here.
-Part 2 talks about some of the differences in ministering as an extrovert as an introvert.
-Often, the introverts, those who are shy or live for their privacy, are forgotten about and expected to behave like those who are gregarious.
+Part 2 talks about some of the differences in ministering as an extrovert or as an introvert.
+Often, the introverts, those who are shy or live for their privacy, are forgotten about and are expected to behave like those who are gregarious.
 This causes problems with relationships and Church activity.

 Click the link below to